Vasanth2001/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Some Machine Learning Projects I developed with already available data through various websites
+Some Machine Learning Projects I developed with already available data from various websites